 If you want to reject any of those facts because it doesn’t fit your preconceived political view?
 Time to learn real science.

 Editor’s note: This is an updated article that was originally published in December 2013.
-It has been revised and updated to include more comprehensive information about evidence, to fix some formatting issues, fix broken links, and to some new ideas about the scientific consensus.
+It has been revised and updated to correct some grammatical and spelling errors, improve formatting, and repair broken links.

 - Thanks to commenter Mike Lewinski for giving me information to add to this section.